 Programs last roughly 45 minutes unless otherwise noted.

-Must be booked at least 2 weeks in advance.
+Must be booked at least two weeks in advance.
 Standard mileage fees apply to locations beyond Bangor City limits.

-All programs aligned to Common Core and NSSE standards.
+All programs are aligned to Common Core and NSSE standards.